WLYLab/ATSE/README.md

 # ATSE
-Code for paper "ATSE: a peptide toxicity predictor by exploiting structural and evolutionary information based on graph neural network and attention mechanism"
+Code and dataset for paper "ATSE: a peptide toxicity predictor by exploiting structural and evolutionary information based on graph neural network and attention mechanism"